 How this work supports your own research

 The sample below is in APA style.
-The citation changes in other styles, but all parts of an annotation are the same.
+The citation will be different in other styles, but all parts of an annotation are the same.
 Note that both APA and Chicago require text to be double-spaced, but your instructor might provide other instructions.
 Also be careful to use indentations accurately.
-The citation below should be indented after the first line, for example.
+Many citation styles use a hanging indent, like the example below.
+For more citation resources, visit the Citation & Reference Management Guide.

-The annotation is colour coded to match the parts identified above.
+The following annotation is colour coded to match the parts identified above.